A. J. Bouye: Jacksonville Jaguars

 On March 9, 2017, the Jacksonville Jaguars signed Bouye to a five-year, $67.5 million contract with $26 million guaranteed and a signing bonus of $10 million, making him the highest paid undrafted cornerback.
-Bouye stated he turned down a larger contract offer by the Chicago Bears to join the Jaguars.
+Bouye stated he turned down a larger contract offer by the Bears to join the Jaguars.

 2017 season

 Head coach Doug Marrone named Bouye the starting cornerback along with Jalen Ramsey entering training camp.
-Bouye made his Jaguars' regular-season debut in their season-opener at the Houston Texans and recorded six combined tackles and two pass deflections during their 29–7 victory.
-On November 12, 2017, Bouye recorded four combined tackles, broke up a pass, and returned an interception 51-yards to set up Josh Lambo's 30-yard field goal to defeat the Los Angeles Chargers in overtime by a score of 20–17.
-He earned AFC Defensive Player of the Week honors for his performance.
-On December 3, 2017, he collected a season-high seven combined tackles during a 30–10 win against the Indianapolis Colts.
-In Week 14, Bouye recorded two combined tackles, a season-high four pass deflections, and intercepted two passes by quarterback Russell Wilson in a 30–24 win against the Seattle Seahawks.
+Bouye made his Jaguars regular-season debut in their season-opener against the Houston Texans and recorded six combined tackles and two pass deflections during their 29–7 road victory.
+On November 12, 2017, Bouye recorded four combined tackles, broke up a pass, and returned an interception 51 yards to set up Josh Lambo's 30-yard field goal to defeat the Los Angeles Chargers in overtime by a score of 20–17.
+Bouye earned AFC Defensive Player of the Week honors for his performance.
+Three weeks later, Bouye collected a season-high seven combined tackles during a 30–10 victory over the Indianapolis Colts.
+The following week, he recorded two combined tackles, a season-high four pass deflections, and intercepted two passes by quarterback Russell Wilson in a 30–24 victory over the Seattle Seahawks.
 It marked Bouye's first multi-interception game of his career.

 On December 19, 2017, Bouye was named to his first Pro Bowl as a starter alongside teammate Ramsey.
-He finished the season with 56 combined tackles (53 solo), a career-high 18 pass deflections, and a career-high six interceptions in 16 games and 16 starts.
+Bouye finished the season with 56 combined tackles (53 solo), a career-high 18 pass deflections, and a career-high six interceptions in 16 games and starts.
 Pro Football Focus gave Bouye an overall grade of 88.0, ranking him 12th among all cornerbacks in 2017.
 He was ranked 35th on the NFL Top 100 Players of 2018.

-The Jaguars finished first in the AFC South with a 10–6 record.
-The Jaguars defeated the Buffalo Bills 10–3 in the Wild Card Round and defeated the Pittsburgh Steelers 45–42 in the AFC Divisional Round.
-On January 21, 2018, Bouye recorded six solo tackles during a 24–20 loss at the New England Patriots in the AFC Championship.
+The Jaguars finished atop the AFC South with a 10–6 record.
+They defeated the Buffalo Bills 10–3 in the Wild Card Round and defeated the Pittsburgh Steelers 45–42 in the AFC Divisional Round.
+On January 21, 2018, Bouye recorded six solo tackles during a 24–20 road loss to the Patriots in the AFC Championship.

 2018 season

-In the 2018 season, Bouye started in 13 games and totaled 54 total tackles, one interception, and eight passes defensed as the Jaguars finished with a 5–11 record.
+In the 2018 season, Bouye started in 13 games and totaled 54 total tackles, an interception, and eight passes defensed as the Jaguars finished with a 5–11 record.

 2019 season

-In Week 8 against the New York Jets, Bouye recorded his first interception of the season off Sam Darnold in the 29–15 win.
-He played in 14 games and recorded 65 total tackles, one interception, and eight passes defensed in the 2019 season.
+In Week 8 against the New York Jets, Bouye recorded his first and only interception of the season off Sam Darnold in the 29–15 victory.
+Bouye played in 14 games and recorded 65 total tackles, an interception, and eight passes defensed in the 2019 season.